AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 spirit, not the historical events, but their deeper meaning in universal history.\"[^205]

+## Max Muller's Words.

-**Muller** points out the fact that the Alexandrine "current of Christian thought was never entirely lost, but rose to the surface again and again at the most critical periods in the history of the Christian religion.
+Muller points out the fact that the Alexandrine "current of Christian thought was never entirely lost, but rose to the surface again and again at the most critical periods in the history of the Christian religion.
 Unchecked by the Council of Nicaea, AD 325, that ancient stream of philosophical and religious thought flows on, and we can hear the distant echoes of Alexandria in the writings of St. Basil (AD 329-379), Gregory of Nyssa (AD 332-395), Gregory of Nazianzus (AD 328-389), as well as in the works of St. Augustine (AD 364-430)."

 The reader of the history of those times cannot help deploring the subsequent substitution of Latin Augustinianism and its long train of